mecid/mecid.github.io/_posts/2022-09-28-mastering-dynamic-island-in-swiftui.md

 ```

 We use the *ActivityConfiguration* type to define a SwiftUI view to display on the lock screen.
 In this case, we will use our custom *LiveActivityView*.
 We also provide a dynamic island layout configuration to display on iPhone 14 Pro.

+> To learn about the basics of live activity widgets, take a look at my dedicated ["Displaying live activities in iOS 16"](/2022/09/21/displaying-live-activities-in-ios16/) post.

 WidgetKit has a particular *DynamicIsland* type allowing us to specify how we want to use the dynamic island layout.
 The *DynamicIsland* type is not a SwiftUI view but requires us to provide views for compact leading and compact trailing, expanded, and minimal cases.